-- Location.
+- a.
+Location.
 Common refuse and recycling containers shall not be located: - i.
 Within any required street-facing setback; - ii.
-Any required parking and landscaped areas; or - iii.
-Any other area required to remain unencumbered, according to Fire and other applicable Building and Public Safety Codes. - b.
+Any required parking and landscaped areas; or

+- iii.
+Any other area required to remain unencumbered, according to fire and other applicable building and public safety codes. - b.
 Visibility.
 Common refuse and recycling containers shall not be visible from the public right-of-way and shall be screened by landscaping.
-Fences or walls may be used if located outside a required setback. - Enclosure and Container Materials.
-C. - i.
+Fences or walls may be used if located outside a required setback. - c.
+Enclosure and Container Materials. - i.
 Enclosure materials shall be the same as those of the primary building. - ii.
-Containers used for the collection and storage of refuse and recyclable materials shall meet the standards of the waste collection company and be: - (a) Constructed of a durable waterproof and rustproof material; - (b) Enclosed and covered when the site is not attended; - Secured from unauthorized entry or removal of material; and (c) - Shall be sized to accommodate the volume of materials collected (d) between collection schedules. - d.
+Containers used for the collection and storage of refuse and recyclable materials shall meet the standards of the waste collection company and be: - (a) Constructed of a durable waterproof and rustproof material; - (b) Enclosed and covered when the site is not attended; - (c) Secured from unauthorized entry or removal of material; and - (d) Shall be sized to accommodate the volume of materials collected between collection schedules. - (e) Required refuse collection must be grouped together and equally accessible to residents. - d.
 Clear Zone.
 The area in front of and surrounding all enclosure types shall be kept clear of obstructions and accessible. - e.
 Drainage.
 The floor of the enclosure shall have a drain that connects to the sanitary sewer system.